-With the approval of the Faculty of Engineering, courses taken to complete minors may also be used to fulfill engineering course requirements.
+\With the approval of the Price Faculty of Engineering, courses taken to complete minors may also be used to fulfill engineering course requirements, please visit your undergraduate student advisor for any further details.

 #GetInvolved

 Engineers Geoscientists Manitoba Student Membership

 Engineers Geoscientists Manitoba (formerly known as the Association of Professional Engineers & Geoscientists of Manitoba (APEGM)) is the governing body for the practice of Engineering and Geoscience in the province of Manitoba.
 That is, the organization regulates the appointment of Professional Engineers and Geoscientists in the province.
 The organization also offers student membership, whose associated benefits include: